LaunchPadLab/token-master/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## Comparisons

-### Devise
-[Devise][devise] is an amazing gem!
-It is perfect when you want an all-in-one solution that handles user authentication and associated flows for your Rails/ERB app.
-Everything is in the box, including the routes, controllers, views, and even mailers to handle user auth.
-But we often use Rails as an API and/or wanted more control over all those pieces and it became difficult to peel back all the layers to just to confirm a user's email.

-### Sorcery
-[Sorcery][sorcery] is great and we highly recommend it.
-It is closer to what we wanted but still was a bit more than we needed and even the < 20 methods seemed like more than necessary.

 ---------------------------
 <!-- Links -->